smarshy/browse-n-buy/README.md

 3. Lets you browse and buy titles
 4. Presents you with a bill in the end

 P.S.
 I just went through this while uploading.
 Please forgive the hardcoding.
 This was written with a friend way back as a school board project, when we were just too happy that it worked!
+Will try to update soon.